gogins/csound-ac/README.md

 5.  patches, a library of Csound instrument definitions, developed over many years and used in many of my pieces.

+6.  ac_reaper, a utility that supports doing algorithmic composition within the Reaper digital audio workstation, using Python ReaScripts.

 Currently, CsoundAC is supported on macOS and Linux.

 Please log any bug reports or requests for enhancements at